Tech Policy

 The program is designed to build capability, confidence and professional networks that extend beyond the 2026 cohort and into future policy engagement.

-As a 2026 Ambassador, you will operate at the intersection of youth communities and national tech policy.
-You will:
+Ambassador operate at the intersection of youth communities and national tech policy.
+They:

 • develop fluency in tech policy design